-Elevated stress levels can cause yeast overgrowth.
-When you’re stressed, your body releases more of a hormone called Cortisol.
-This hormone can weaken the immune system and at the same time cause elevated levels of blood sugar.
+Elevated stress levels can wreak havoc on your entire body.
+Stress can diminish your good gut bacteria and cause yeast overgrowth.
+When you’re stressed, your body releases more of a hormone called cortisol which can weaken the immune system and at the same time cause elevated levels of blood sugar.

-Not only do we consume through our mouths, but also through our skin and our nose.
-Things like chlorinated water, chemicals, pollution, artificial beauty products (such as hair color or nail polish remover), gasoline and cleaning products all lead to weakened gut health.
+Not only do we consume through our mouths, but we also consume through our skin and our nose.
+Things like chlorinated water, chemicals, pollution, artificial beauty products (such as hair color or nail polish remover), scented candles and other “air fresheners,” perfumes, scented lotions, gasoline and toxic cleaning products can lead to weakened gut health.

 Symptoms of a Candida problem include:

 - Weight gain